 - foreign affiliates statistics (FATS) (see also here);

 - balance of payments (BoP) (ESMS metadata file — bop_esms)

 - EuroGroupsRegister (EGR);

-- trade by enterprise characteristics with its direct link to international activities;
+- External trade by Enterprise Characteristics with its direct link to international activities;

 For a short summary see here.